PreslavKisyov/GPS-Image-Verification/README.md

 - The image verification is performed by running the **verificationTool.py**<br/>

 # Installation #
-**Python 3** is required in conjunction with '**pip**'.<br/>
+**Python 3** is required for this project.
+The version used in this project is 3.6.8.
 **Python 3** can be downloaded from **https://www.python.org/downloads/**.
-The version used in this project is 3.6.8.
+There are two ways to install the project:
+1) Run the **setup.py** file present in the main directory of the project.
+The command is - **python setup.py install**.
+**Note:** If python 2 is also present on the machine, the command should look like - **python3 setup.py install**.
+And that would be valid for all the commands in this project.
+2) If the previous method did not work, there is an alternative.
+It uses '**pip**', and more specifically **pip3**, as python 3 is used.<br/>
 The guide to installing **pip** can be found on the following website - **https://pip.pypa.io/en/stable/installing/**.
 Moreover, the **pip** file is provided in the main directory of the project.
-It is called **get-pip.py**.
+It is called **get-pip.py**, and it has been provided by the url mentioned above.
 The command to install that file is as follows:<br/>
 - **python get-pip.py**<br/>
 For more installation options, the provided guide above can be referenced.<br/>
 To install all libraries run - **pip install -r requirements.txt**.<br/>
 This will get all the requirements needed and install them recursively.
-Additionally, the requirements can be installed manually.
-An issue could occur on some systems after installing the Tensorflow library, especially if it was already present on the machine.
+Additionally, the requirements can be installed manually. <br/>
+An issue could occur on some systems after installing the Tensorflow library, especially if it was already present on the machine. <br/>
 The error would say that the gast library is missing, although it could be installed.
-That is because different versions are not compatible together.
+That is because different versions are not compatible together. <br/>
 The fix is rather simple.
 The gast library must be removed and then installed again:<br/>
 - **pip uninstall gast**<br/>
 - **pip install gast**<br/>
 :warning:**Note:** For some systems, administrator privileges might be required.<br/>